Charlie Parry

-Charles Frederick Parry (1870 – 4 February 1922) was a Welsh footballer who played as a defender for Everton in the 1890s, helping them to win the Football League championship in 1891.
+Charles Frederick Parry (25 December 1869 – 4 February 1922) was a Welsh footballer who played as a defender for Everton in the 1890s, helping them to win the Football League championship in 1891.
 He also made thirteen appearances for the Wales national football team including four as captain.
 Later in his career, he returned to Wales where he won the Welsh Cup with Aberystwyth Town in 1900.
 He subsequently fell on hard times and was the beneficiary of three testimonial matches.

 Club career

 Early days

-Parry was born in Oswestry.
+Parry was born in Oswestry contrary to some reports that list Parry's birthplace as Llansilin.
 He was spotted playing junior football by William Nunnerley (who was later to become secretary of the Football Association of Wales and an international referee) who signed him for the Chester St Oswalds club.

 Everton

 Parry soon came to the attention of Everton who were keen to sign him, but initially Parry was reluctant to move to the English club saying that he was worried that he was "not class enough".
 Despite this, Parry was persuaded and signed for Everton in the spring of 1889.
 His first appearance for Everton came in a friendly against Witton on 8 April, when he scored the final goal in a 4–1 victory.
 According to the match report in The Liverpool Mercury the spectators "seemed to be proud of the capabilities of the last acquisition to the team".

 Parry made his Everton league debut in the opening match of the Football League's second season, scoring in a 3–2 victory against Blackburn Rovers.
 Parry was sent off in the 81st minute for "persistently fouling Forrest".
 He followed this with goals in the next two matches, against Burnley and Wolverhampton Wanderers.
 Parry was ever-present as Everton finished the season as runners-up in the league.

 Parry was an extremely versatile player who was equally comfortable at full-back or half-back; he possessed good positional sense, a strong tackle and good speed and was an extremely accurate kicker.
 He was an expert at free-kicks, and over 60 yards he was able to place the ball "on the required spot".
 He did, however have a reputation for "bashing goalkeepers"; nonetheless he became a regular in the Everton side for six years and was an "exceedingly popular player".